lordaris/gymnexusv2/README.md

    * MONGODB_URI = "your mongo uri"
    * NEXT_PUBLIC_API_URL = "your API URL"

-3. start by runnin `npm run dev` inside the root folder
+3. start by running `npm run dev` inside the root folder
 4. go to localhost:3000 to view the app

 ## Features and usage